NCVOA JANUARY 2015 NEWSLETTER

 Closer to home, villages must remain vigilant in advocating on behalf of our residents for issues we confronted in 2014:

 Now, more than ever, we need the combined strength of Nassau County’s 64 incorporated villages to ensure we are heard at the county and state levels.
 I urge all villages to commit to making 2015 a year of involvement.
-There are so many ways each mayor and trustee can make a difference: Attend monthly NCVOA meetings; become active in a committee; send letters to your state legislators.
+There are so many ways each mayor and the trustee can make a difference: Attend monthly NCVOA meetings; become active in a committee; send letters to your state legislators.
 These are just a few of the ways you can be involved.

 The Executive Committee, officers and I look forward to working with you as we continue to advocate for our residents.